simple-java-mail/smtp-connection-pool/README.md

 mvn clean verify
 ```

-Verification runs all module tests, the real-server demo smoke tests, SpotBugs, Javadocs, and a checksum-pinned japicmp comparison with the published `3.1.0` library.
+Verification runs all module tests, the real-server demo smoke tests, SpotBugs, Javadocs, and a checksum-pinned japicmp comparison with the preceding published `4.0.0` library.
 CircleCI also compiles and tests the original pool plus Jakarta provider on an actual JDK 8.
 Its JDK 21 release job versions and publishes all public modules together while leaving out the demo.

 ## Related custom transports

 [Simple Java Mail #699](https://github.com/bbottema/simple-java-mail/issues/699) may produce a faster physical transport.
 If it implements Jakarta Mail's synchronous `Transport` contract with one reusable physical session per instance, it can be selected beneath these paths just like Angus.
 If it instead uses Simple Java Mail's `CustomMailer`, it owns its own lifecycle and must not be stacked on this pool.

 ## Release notes

+`4.0.1` (11 August 2026)

+- [#11](https://github.com/simple-java-mail/smtp-connection-pool/issues/11): declare stable JPMS automatic module names for all three published JARs, consume the fixed object-pool module chain, inspect the packaged manifests, and compile an end-to-end module-path consumer.

 `4.0.0` (10 August 2026)